How is an MRI used to detect brain tumors?

 Keep in mind that routine scans are not usually recommended unless you’re at a high risk due to genetic predisposition or specific medical conditions.

-Preparing for an MRI scan
+Preparing for Your Brain MRI Scan

 First and foremost, you should wear comfortable and loose-fitting clothing, free of any metal zippers, buttons, or fastenings, as metal objects.